vision4robotics/LPAT/README.md

 ## Demo

-- 📹 Demo of qualitative evaluations and real-world tests on [Youtube](https://youtu.be/bKrdbQ-Utk4) demonstrates the practicality of LPAT.
+- 📹 Some qualitative evaluations and real-world tests are reported in the demo, which demonstrates the practicality of [LPAT-tracker](https://youtu.be/bKrdbQ-Utk4).
 [<img src="image/2.png" width="800" alt="main" />](https://youtu.be/bKrdbQ-Utk4)

 ## About Code